 Starting an Analysis¶

 Once ViroConstrictor is installed, you can use it to analyze your NGS FASTQ data.
+ViroConstrictor supports multiple analysis workflows depending on your data and requirements.

-You can run an analysis in two ways:
+You can run analyses in different ways:

 Overview of Command-Line Options¶